How to trek your way through Costa Rica – our expert guide

 Whatever trails you decide to take, make sure you have these essential items to hand at all times:

-1. An insulated water bottle – the best thing in the world when you’ve been hiking under the hot sun all day!
+- An insulated water bottle – the best thing in the world when you’ve been hiking under the hot sun all day!
 Our top Costa Rica travel tip?
 Make sure you take at least two litres with you!

-2. A microfibre towel – wipe the sweat off your face, cover yourself in the rain, brush away sand, or dry off after a dip in the thermal springs – trust us, you don’t want to leave home without one of these!
+- A microfibre towel – wipe the sweat off your face, cover yourself in the rain, brush away sand, or dry off after a dip in the thermal springs – trust us, you don’t want to leave home without one of these!

-3. Mosquito repellent – mosquitoes are found all over Costa Rica apart from in the high elevations.
+- Mosquito repellent – mosquitoes are found all over Costa Rica apart from in the high elevations.
 Mozzie repellent is a must, especially for jungle hikes in Manuel Antonio and Corcovado.

-4. Hiking shoes – the right footwear is an absolute must.
+- Hiking shoes – the right footwear is an absolute must.
 Whilst closed or open-toed hiking sandals are generally ok for Manuel Antonio, Rio Celeste and Arenal, for Monteverde, we’d recommend proper hiking boots – so make sure you pack accordingly.

-In conclusion, from gentle trails to strenuous hikes, through rainforest, cloud forest and jungle to jewel-coloured lakes and mystical waterfalls, there’s no doubt about it – Costa Rica is one of the best places in the world for hiking.
 Ready to start planning your trip?
-Our Costa Rica expert Dawn has the best Costa Rica travel tips and inside knowledge and is on hand to help you to create the tailor-made trip of your dreams.
-Contact Dawn and our Costa Rica team to get a quote today!
+Our Costa Rica experts Dawn and Lou have the best Costa Rica travel tips and inside knowledge and are on hand to help you to create the tailor-made trip of your dreams.
+Contact Dawn and Lou on our Costa Rica team to get a quote today!